-- CRA:0 Data/Program Mode.
-This bit controls the operating mode of the AD73360L.
-If CRA:1 is 0, a 0 in this bit places the part in Program Mode.
-If CRA:1 is 0, a 1 in this bit places the part in Data Mode. - CRA:1 Mixed Mode.
-If this bit is a 0, the operating mode is determined by CRA:0.
-If this bit is a 1, the part operates in Mixed Mode. - CRA:2 Reserved.
-This bit is reserved and should be programmed to 0 to ensure correct operation. - CRA:3 SPORT Loop Back.
+CRA:0 Data/Program Mode.
+This bit controls the operating mode of the AD73360.
+If CRA:1 is 0, then a 0 in this bit places the part in Program Mode.
+If CRA:1 is 0, then a 1 in this bit places the part in Data Mode.

+CRA:1 Mixed Mode.
+If this bit is a 0, then the operating mode is determined by CRA:0.
+If this bit is a 1, then the part operates in Mixed Mode.

+CRA:2 Reserved.
+This bit is reserved and should be programmed to 0 to ensure correct operation.

+CRA:3 SPORT Loop Back.
 This is a diagnostic mode.
-This bit should be set to 0 to ensure correct operation. - CRA:4-6 Device Count Bits.
-These bits tell the AD73360L how many devices are used in a cascade.
-Both devices in the cascade should be programmed to the same value ensure correct operation.
-See Table XVI. - CRA:7 Reset.
-Writing a 1 to this bit will initiate a software reset of the AD73360L.
+This bit should be set to 0 to ensure correct operation.

+CRA:4-6 Device Count Bits.
+These bits tell the AD73360 how many devices are used in a cascade.
+All devices in the cascade should be programmed to the same value ensure correct operation.
+See Table XVIII.

+CRA:7 Reset.
+Writing a 1 to this bit will initiate a software reset of the AD73360.